mem1b/lightbaking/README.md

          "importanceValue":1, //optional, direction for the rays [0-1], 1==180° direction, 0=only in normal direction

          // various
-         "specificMeshBaking": THREE.cLightBaking.SpecificMeshBakingEnum.DISABLED, //optional used for enable/disable specific baking , ENABLED = default(bake all)  DISABLED = bake all which have userDate.baking.bakeMe = true(bake only these) INVERTED = bakeMe=True ignores these to bake)
+         "specificMeshBaking": THREE.LightBaking.SpecificMeshBakingEnum.DISABLED, //optional used for enable/disable specific baking , ENABLED = default(bake all)  DISABLED = bake all which have userDate.baking.bakeMe = true(bake only these) INVERTED = bakeMe=True ignores these to bake)
-         "specificRayCasting": THREE.cLightBaking.SpecificRayCastingEnum.DISABLED, //optional used for enable/disable ignoring objects, ENABLED = default(raycast all)  DISABLED = bake all which have userDate.baking.intersectMe = true(use only these fot intersection tests) INVERTED = intersectMe=True ignores these to intersect)
+         "specificRayCasting": THREE.LightBaking.SpecificRayCastingEnum.DISABLED, //optional used for enable/disable ignoring objects, ENABLED = default(raycast all)  DISABLED = bake all which have userDate.baking.intersectMe = true(use only these fot intersection tests) INVERTED = intersectMe=True ignores these to intersect)

-         "raycasterImplementation": THREE.cLightBaking.RayCasterEnum.THREEJS,  //optional, THREEJS - use the three.js raycaster for intersection tests  <- for future extensions
+         "raycasterImplementation": THREE.LightBaking.RayCasterEnum.THREEJS,  //optional, THREEJS - use the three.js raycaster for intersection tests  <- for future extensions
          "raycasterPrecision": 0.0001, //optional, set the raycaster precision. the lower the more precise

          // softshadows